Pāmu: New Zealand's Premier State-Owned Farming Enterprise

 Company Plans

-- Sustainability: Pāmu is committed to achieving carbon neutrality by 2030.
-The company plans to invest in renewable energy projects and enhance its land management practices to support this goal.
+- Sustainability: Pāmu is committed to achieving carbon neutrality by 2030, with plans to invest in renewable energy projects and improve land management practices.

 - Market Growth: Pāmu intends to strengthen its presence in emerging markets by forming strategic partnerships and exploring new product lines to meet diverse consumer needs.